Sausage Party: Voice cast

-Additional character voices were provided by Alistair Abell, Iris Apatow, Sugar Lyn Beard, Ian James Corlett, Michael Daingerfield, Brian and Michael Dobson, Ian Hanlin, Maryke Hendrikse, Marieve Herington, Nicole Oliver, Kelly Sheridan, Jason Simpson, Vincent Tong, Underwood, Sam Vincent and Harland Williams, as well as directors Conrad Vernon and Greg Tiernan.
+Additional character voices were provided by Alistair Abell, Iris Apatow, Sugar Lyn Beard, Ian James Corlett, Michael Daingerfield, Brian and Michael Dobson, Ian Hanlin, Maryke Hendrikse, Nicole Oliver, Kelly Sheridan, Jason Simpson, Vincent Tong, Underwood, Sam Vincent and Harland Williams, as well as directors Conrad Vernon and Greg Tiernan.

 An archival recording of Meat Loaf's "I'd Do Anything for Love (But I Won't Do That)" was used for the singing voice of a meatloaf grocery-based caricature of him.

 Production

 Seth Rogen has said that he worked for eight years to get the film made but the content worried most film studios.
 Noting that the film came from "an innocent place", Rogen stated that "'What would it be like if our food had feelings?'
 We very quickly realized that it would be fucked up."
 Evan Goldberg revealed the project to Indiewire in July 2010, stating it was a "top secret super project".
 Initially, Indiewire was skeptical that the project was real and not a hoax on Goldberg's part, but after vetting, it did confirm that it was in the works.
 In November 2010, Jonah Hill independently confirmed to MTV News that he was working on an R-rated 3D animated film.
 Goldberg and executive producer James Weaver said that they had specific targets—Disney and Pixar and DreamWorks films, which they have "ripped apart".
 Goldberg said, "We're just kind of taking all the conventions of children's movies, and making them disgusting and insane".

 The film was formally announced in September 2013 as a partnership between Sony Pictures, Annapurna Pictures, and Rogen, Goldberg and Weaver's Point Grey Pictures.
 On May 29, 2014, it was announced that the film would be released on June 3, 2016, but the release date was later revised to August 12, 2016.
 In January 2014, Rogen, Hill, James Franco, and Kristen Wiig were announced as the leads in the film.
 The other cast includes Edward Norton, Michael Cera, David Krumholtz and Nick Kroll.
 On April 9, 2014, Salma Hayek was set to lend her voice to the film as Teresa the Taco.
 It was also announced that Paul Rudd, Danny McBride and Anders Holm would voice characters in the film.

 When Rogen originally submitted the film to the Motion Picture Association of America, they gave it an NC-17 rating due to the visibility of pubic hair on Lavash's scrotum during the climactic food orgy scene.
 Once said pubic hair was removed, the film received its final R rating for "strong crude sexual content, pervasive language and drug use".
 The film was granted a −12 certificate by France's film classification commission, which was criticized by Catholic groups in the country.
 The British Board of Film Classification classified the film at 15, although the Blu-ray release was classified 18 because of supplemental material.
-In Australia the film was rated MA15+.
+In Australia, the film was rated MA15+.
+In Japan, the Eirin rated the film as R15+.